Emmy-Analytics/python-library-management-system/README.md

 </p>

 ## 📌 Project Overview
-This project was developed as Capstone Project 2 to demonstrate the implementation of Python programming fundamentals.
+This project was developed as Capstone Project 2 for Purwadhika's Business and Data Analyst program to demonstrate the implementation of Python programming fundamentals.
+The application demonstrates the implementation of Python fundamentals by building a CRUD-based system to manage library member data and borrowing information.

 Unlike a simple CRUD application, this system incorporates business rules commonly found in library management, including member registration, borrowing status validation, loan extension policies, overdue handling, and membership restrictions.
 ---

 ## 🎯 Objectives